• Skip to main content

 Protected Activity under the Illinois Whistleblower Act

 The IWA, 740 ILCS 174/30 allows medical employees to bring a civil action against their employer if the employer takes any action against the medical employee in violation of 740 ILCS 174/15 or 740 ILCS 174/20.
-The IWA, Sections 15 and 20 define three types of statutorily protected activity:
+The IWA, Sections 15 and 20 define several types of statutorily protected activity:

-Illinois Whistleblower Act, 740 ILCS 174/15(a) & (b)
+Illinois Whistleblower Act, 740 ILCS 174/15(a), (b) & (c) as amended effective January 1, 2025.

-Illinois Whistleblower Act, 740 ILCS 174/20
+Illinois Whistleblower Act, 740 ILCS 174/20 as amended effective January 1, 2025.

 A medical employee who engages in any of the above-described statutorily protected activities may have whistleblower protections under the IWA.
 The IWA provides broader protection to medical employees and includes adverse employment action short of actual termination.
 The IWA, 740 ILCS 174/20.1 states: